 Discovering a Roof Leak in New Jersey

-Sometimes, despite taking all the necessary precautions, roof damage can be unpredictable.
+Sometimes, despite roof maintenance and taking all the necessary precautions, roof damage can be unpredictable.
 If serious roof damage has left you with significant water intrusion and serious water damage in your home, you need to contact an emergency water damage restoration company to help.
 A trained and certified water damage professional will have the appropriate equipment and training to properly extract the water and dry out your property to prevent further water damage and avoid potential mold development.
 In the event that water from a roof leak has caused mold growth in your South Jersey home, you will need to consult a mold remediation professional in South Jersey to properly address your mold problem.

 When the unexpected happens, do not panic.
 MasterTech Environmental’s NJ emergency water restoration Team is available 24/7 to come to your rescue.
 Remember, it only takes 24-48 hours for mold to begin to develop in areas experiencing major water exposure, so call a professional right away upon discovery.
 If you suspect the water has been there for a while, and you are concerned about mold development, you should consider a certified mold inspection of your NJ home.